-May the Lord give you and your descendants extremely great honor; may He make you and your descendants (alone) out of all humanity approach Him to serve in his temple like the angels of the presence and like the holy ones.
+May the Lord give you and your descendants extremely great honor; may he make you and your descendants (alone) out of all humanity approach him to serve in his Temple like the angels of the presence and like the holy ones.
 The descendants of your sons will be like them in honor, greatness, and holiness.
-May He make them great throughout all the ages.
+May he make them great throughout all the ages.
 They will be princes, judges, and leaders of all the descendants of Jacob’s sons.
 They will declare the word of the Lord justly and will justly judge all his verdicts.
 They will tell my ways to Jacob and my paths to Israel.

-Moses, the bringer of the Torot, is a faded character in comparison to this splendor and glory attributed to the priests.
+Moses, the revealer of the Torahs, is outshone by the splendor and glory attributed to the priests.

-Moses in Apocalyptic Context
+Moses in the Apocalyptic Context

-The heavenly halakhic information brought by Moses to the people is only one aspect Moses involvement in the apocalyptic world.
-In Jubilees Moses also hear the mysteries of the future.
-As was mentioned in passing, in chapter 1 Moses hears that Israel will transgresses in the far future and then will be punished.
-Here is Moses reaction when he hears about the abandoning of the second Torah, the Torah and Teuda, and about the inevitable punishment (1:19-21):
+The heavenly halakha revealed by Moses to the people is only one aspect of Moses involvement in the apocalyptic world.
+In Jubilees, Moses is also privy to the mysteries of the future.
+As mentioned in passing above, in chapter 1 Moses hears that Israel will transgresses in the far future and will be punished.
+The following passage contains Moses's reaction when he hears about the people's abandonment of the second Torah, the Torah and 'Teuda', and their inevitable punishment (1:19-21):

 Lord my God, do not allow your people and your heritage to go along in the error of their minds, and do not deliver them into the hands of the nations with the result that they rule over them and they make them sin against you.
 May your mercy, Lord, be lifted over your people.
 Create for them a just spirit.
 May the spirit of Belial not rule over them so as to bring charges against them before you and to trap them away from every proper path so that they may be destroyed from your presence.
 They are your people and your heritage whom you have rescued from Egyptian control by your great power.
 Create for them a pure heart and a holy spirit.
 May they not be trapped in their sins from now to eternity.

-Moses words are molded after Moses’ petition following the calf episode.
-Yet, the worldview is deterministic.
-Moses is not pleading for a forgiveness needed in the present but for one needed in the future.
-The worldview expressed in the phrasing is that God controls the historical events and governs them.
-Note that in Moses words, as well as in God’s reply, there are other apocalyptic components (1:22-23).
+Moses's words are molded after his petition following the episode of the golden calf.
+Yet, the underlying worldview is deterministic.
+Moses is not pleading for forgiveness in the present, but rather for future mercy.
+The text expresses a worldview according to which God controls and governs history.

+There are also other apocalyptic components in Moses's words and in God’s reply (1:22-23):

 Then the Lord said to Moses: “I know their contrary nature, their way of thinking, and their stubbornness.
 They will not listen until they acknowledge their sins and the sins of their ancestors.
 After this they will return to me in a fully upright manner and with all (their) hearts and all (their) souls.
 I will cut away the foreskins of their minds and the foreskins of their descendants’ minds.
 I will create a holy spirit for them and will purify them in order that they may not turn away from me from that time forever.